sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 ```
 using SCFirstOrderLogic.LanguageIntegration;
-using static SCFirstOrderLogic.LanguageIntegration.Operators; // Contains Iff an If methods
+using static SCFirstOrderLogic.LanguageIntegration.Operators; // Contains Iff and If methods

 // The helper methods recommended for the other approaches become full interfaces
 // when language integration is used (no implementation is needed):